Pro Bono Service Awards in Florida

 The Distinguished Federal Judicial Service Award Nomination Form

-- The purpose of this new award, to be presented by the chief justice, is to recognize an active or retired federal judge for outstanding and sustained service to the public, whether through legal or civic service or a combination of them, especially as it relates to the support of pro bono legal services.
+- Presented by the chief justice, this award recognizes an active or retired federal judge for outstanding and sustained service to the public, whether through legal or civic service or a combination of them, especially as it relates to the support of pro bono legal services.

 For additional information, contact Mark Hohmeister, firstname.lastname@example.org, (850) 561-5764.

 The program for the Pro Bono Awards ceremony Jan.
 28, 2016, at the Florida Supreme Court.

 News releases for 2016 with profiles and photos